the-vegetarian-vampire/Owlz-Network/README.md

 To `Bookmark`: users click the 🔖 icon to bookmark a hoot which can be viewed under the `Bookmarks` tab.

+To `Delete`: users click the 🗑️ icon to delete a hoot.

 <img width="579" alt="Screen Shot 2023-02-27 at 5 45 53 PM" src="https://user-images.githubusercontent.com/105305546/221703745-c80a2432-ce2b-4dd1-92ec-4610ed9aa14b.png">

 -----